 - A note of warning

-- Essentials: SorareData and the Discord channel
+- Essentials: SorareData and the Sorare Discord

 THE onboarding PROCESS

-The first bit of advice I give a new user is to sign up via a referral link.
+The first bit of advice I give a new user is to always sign up via a referral link.
 Signing up via a link means you’ll get a free Limited card after you buy your first five cards at auction.
 My link is at the start of this article.
 Don’t feel obliged to use mine but please make sure you use someone’s link – it really is worth it.